awilliams363/FinalProject/README.md

 ### Borrow Books
 - Borrow Books from the Library
 - Books can only be Borrowed by Students
-- Books can be Issued to Students by Librarians
+- Books can be Issued to Students by Librarians or Faculty

 ### Return Books
 - Borrowed Books can be Returned to the Library
+- Books registered to Student can be Returned by Librarian and Faculty Users or the Regitered Student
 - The Availability Status of the Book will update to "Available"
 - The Status of the Book in the User's Borrow Record will update to "Returned"

 ### Reserve Books
 - Currently Borrowed or Available Books can be Reserved
+- Books can be Reserved to a Registered Student by the Student or all Librarians
 - The Availability status of the Book will update to "Reserved"
-- The Status of the Book in the Borrow Record will update to "Reserved" **check this
+- The Status of the Book in the Borrow Record will update to "Reserved"

 ### Search Books
 - Search for library books by their title
+- Any Registered User can Search a Book
 - Notifies user of whether the Book exists in the Library
 - Notifies user of whether the Book is currently available

 ### View Books
 - View all Books in the Library System including their Availability Status
+- Any Registered User can View the Books

 ### View Borrow Record
 - View as Record of Books that have been Borrowed and track their Status